 Similar to Hanzo, Widowmaker can make an enemy’s life miserable, but that often occurs more at higher ranks than it does lower ones.
 Her lack of sustained damage makes getting picks crucial to her viability, but her ability to get those picks in the right hands makes her one of the best DPS heroes in the game

 - Main weapon: Pulse Pistols

 - Ultimate ability: Pulse Bomb

-As the covergirl of Overwatch, there has rarely been a time when Tracer wasn’t a meta pick (besides during the GOATS era, where no one played DPS at all).
-Her kit is pretty simple: two pistols with rapid fire, a high-speed burst of movement, and Recall which brings her back to where she was three seconds earlier.
+As the cover girl of Overwatch, there has rarely been a time when Tracer wasn’t a meta pick.
+Her kit is pretty simple: two rapid-fire pistols, a high-speed burst of movement, and Recall, which brings her back to where she was three seconds earlier.
 Tracer is easier to understand than other DPS characters with more complicated kits, but her skill ceiling is incredibly high.
-To be a good Tracer player, you must be aware of your surroundings and be able to track.
+To be a good Tracer player, you must be aware of your surroundings and be able to track them.